derykmakgill/website/ad.md

 ## **5.) <u>A first-class ticket</u>.**

-It pays to give most products an image of quality a first-class ticket.
+It pays to give most products an image of quality—a first-class ticket.

 Ogilvy & Mather has been conspicuously successful in doing this-for Pepperidge, Hathaway, Mercedes-Benz, Schweppes, Dove and others,